jmtsuji/atlas-wrapper/README.md

 2. Run the container
 ```
 docker run -it pnnl/atlas:1.0.22 /bin/bash
-source activate atlas_env # Run inside the container to be able to use ATLAS
+atlas -h # Can see ATLAS options once inside the container.
 ```

 Note that step 2 is just a basic example.
 You'll need to mount your database and metagenome files in the container to actually run ATLAS.
 This will be handled by the wrapper script still in development.